gao-lab/FunTFBS/README.md

 **Note:**
 1) The 4th column of TFBS.bed is used as TF ID, which should be matched with TF ID in the motifs file.
 2) The phyloP.bg should be sorted by coordinate (sort -k 1,1 -k 2,2n).
+**Tip:**
+Due to the PhyloP file may be very large, it is recommended to split it and run FunTFBS for each chromosome.

-After running it there will be two files generated in the output directory, which are in bed6+ format (9 columns).
+After running the example above there will be two files (bed6+ format with 9 columns) generated in the output directory:

 - TFBS_unfiltered.bed: Total candidate TFBS before filtering.
 - TFBS_filtered.bed: Functional TFBS after filtering.

-The header of the output files is:
+The header of the output files:

 1. chromosome
 2. start